On the extended Whittaker category

 is commutative, thanks to the fact that $i$ is an equivalence.
 Start with $\Ccat$ at the top-left corner and follow it along the two possible paths towards the botton-right corner, using the identity $\bGamma^\nabla(\Y/\G,-) \simeq \bGamma^\nabla(\pt/\G, \coind_f(-))$. \end{proof}

 \sec{Naive-unital structures on categories tensored over $\Ran(X)$} \nc{\co}{\mathsf{co}} \renc{\comod}{\mathsf{\on- comod}}

 Recall our notation: $\R := (\Dmod(\Ran), \otimes)$.
 Objects of the $\infty$-category $\R \mmod$ are called \virg{categories tensored over $\Ran$}.
-This definition has of course nothing to do with the semigroup structure of $\Ran$ (reviewed below). \emph{Naive-unitality} is a piece of structure on an object $\CRan \in \R\mmod$ that takes the latter into account.
+This definition has of course nothing to do with the semigroup structure of $\Ran$ (given by union of finite sets), reviewed below. \emph{Naive-unitality} is a piece of structure on an object $\CRan \in \R\mmod$ that takes the latter into account.\footnote{The term \virg{unital} has been reserved for sheaves of categories over $\Ran_\dR$, see \cite{GL:Ran} and \cite{R}.
+Here, we just consider their global sections, hence the choice of the term \virg{naive-unital}.}

 We shall first describe unital spaces over $\Ran$.
-Categories of $\fD$-modules on such spaces inspired the definition of \emph{naive unitality} for an object $\CRan \in \R\mmod$.
+Categories of $\fD$-modules on such spaces inspire the definition of \emph{naive-unitality} for an object $\CRan \in \R\mmod$.
 This kind of structure is important because it allows to \virg{mod out the Ran space}: i.e., it allows to extract a subcategory, called $\Cind$, of the DG category underlying $\CRan$.

-The term \virg{unital} has been reserved for sheaves of categories over $\Ran_\dR$, see \cite{GL:Ran} and \cite{R}.
-Here, we just consider their global sections, hence the choice of the term \virg{naive-unital}.

 \ssec{Definition and basic examples}

 \sssec{}

 The operation $\add: \Ran \times \Ran \to \Ran$ of union of non-empty finite sets makes $\Ran$ into a monoid in the category of prestacks.
 Let $\R^\co$ denote the comonoidal category $(\Dmod(\Ran), \add^!)$.